-This recipe is adapted from Please to the Table, The Russian Cookbook, by Anya von Bremzen, a book which I always heavily recommend.
-There has never been a recipe which I have actually disliked out of it, and the vast majority are superbly excellent.
-I have made modifications to make the dish more savory than sweet, and I would recommend getting the original book so as to be able to taste what it is like in the original form.
+This recipe is adapted from Please to the Table, The Russian Cookbook, by Anya von Bremzen, a book that I always heartily recommend.
+I have not disliked a single recipe from the book, and the vast majority are excellent.
+I have made modifications to make the dish more savory than sweet, though I would recommend getting the original cookbook so that you can try the original recipe, as well.

 - 1/3 cup vegetable oil

 - 4 large onions, peeled and coarsely diced

 - 2 large fresh tomatoes, peeled and cut into wedges

 - 1 teaspoon turmeric

 - 2 teaspoons, garlic salt

 - cilantro (optional, for garnish)

 - Firstly, the chickpeas must have their external skins removed.
 Remove them from the can, and rub the skin off between your fingers, retaining the bean on the inside.

 - In a saucepan, combine the chickpeas with 3 cups of water, 1/4 teaspoon dried red pepper, 1/2 teaspoon cumin, and 1/2 teaspoon salt.
 Bring to a slow boil, and then cook over low heat for 1 hour.